Shirakumo/radiance-tutorial/Part 4.md

                       :has-more (<= *pastes-per-page* (length pastes)))))
 ```

 To get the pagination going we use the `:skip` and `:amount` arguments.
 The `:sort` clause ensures deterministic ordering of the results.
 Finally we use a dynamic variable to hold how many pastes we want to display on each page and supply the template with the necessary stuff.
+The special keyword `:all` in the `db:query` form produces a selector that simply lets through any record.

 At this point I think it is worth to mention that a lot of the precise detail decisions of how things are done here are just my own whims, and it certainly could be done very differently too.
 For example, you could also output a `:has-less` argument to the template instead of manually testing for `(< 0 page)`.
 You could display the current page number somewhere.
 You could rearrange the templates, store the data differently, etc. I'm sure you'll find a way to do things exactly the way you want to do them once you're moving on to your own project.
 For now, simply humour me and see this more as a display of a possible way to get things done, rather than "the correct way".